 - Amount: 1 umeboshi

-- Recommended: Someone who likes sour taste
+- Recommended: Someone who likes a sour taste

 - Effect: Gives a great amount of sourness

-- My personal rating: ★★★★☆ (⅘)
+- My personal rating: ★★★★☆ (4/5)

-Kizami nori
+Kizami Nori

-You can probably tell they work well as natto sushi roll is popular and you can find it easily in convenience stores nationwide.
+This is also a classic!
+The sea flavor from the nori comes together with the natto, creating a unique yet harmonious taste.
+You can probably tell they work well as natto sushi rolls are popular, and you can find them easily in convenience stores nationwide.

 - When to add: At the very end